Mickey Demetriou: Newport County

 On 10 January 2017, Demetriou joined League Two side Newport County on a contract until the end of the 2016–17 season.
-He made his debut for Newport on 21 January 2017 as a second-half substitute in a 0–0 draw versus Barnet in League Two and going on to make a further 16 appearances in the centre back / left sided centre half role.
+He made his Newport debut on 21 January 2017 as a second-half substitute in a 0–0 draw against Barnet in League Two and went on to make a further 16 appearances in the centre back / left sided centre half role.
 On 1 April 2017 he scored his first goal for Newport in a 1–0 win versus Crawley Town.
 Demetriou was selected as EFL League Two player of the Month for April 2017, scoring three goals and playing his part in the team that kept four clean sheets that month.
 Newport, who some deemed down and written off weeks previous, secured their safety from relegation on the last game of the season against Notts County to complete 'The Great Escape'.
 Demetriou scored a penalty in the 32nd minute of the match and County went on to win 2–1 with fellow central defender Mark O'Brien scoring the winner in the 89th minute.

 In May 2017 Demetriou signed a two-year contract to remain at Newport County.
 Demetriou was part of the team that reached the League Two playoff final at Wembley Stadium on 25 May 2019.
-Newport lost to Tranmere Rovers, 1-0 after a goal in the 119th minute.
+Newport lost to Tranmere Rovers, 1–0 after a goal in the 119th minute.
 He signed a further two-year contract in July 2019.
-Demetriou played for Newport in the League Two playoff final at Wembley Stadium on 31 May 2021 which Newport lost to Morecambe, 1-0 after a 107th minute penalty.
-In June 2021 he signed a further two year contract with Newport County.
+Demetriou played for Newport in the League Two playoff final at Wembley Stadium on 31 May 2021 which Newport lost to Morecambe, 1–0 after a 107th-minute penalty.
+In June 2021 he signed a further two-year contract with Newport County.

+In May 2023 Demetriou was selected as the PFA Community Champion for the 2022–23 season in recognition of his work with the local charity 'County in the Community'.
+He was offered a new contract by Newport at the end of the 2022–23 season but he chose to leave the club.